rohanlaidlaw/Loomings/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## State of the Game
+* Basic components of a Roguelike implemented: movement, camera, FOV, message bar & HUD, blocking even saving & loading
+* Player may freely traverse the "ocean", encountering large rectangular "continents", originally rooms but with a reversed algorithm

 ## Current Progress & Todo
 * World map generation
   * ~~Perlin Noise?~~